EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 Power converters

-RLC models are useful in simulating power electronic equipment such as bus bars, cables, inverters and converters commonly found in power distribution applications, and hybrid and electric vehicles.
+RLC models are helpful in simulating power electronic equipment such as bus bars, cables, inverters, and converters commonly found in power distribution applications and hybrid and electric vehicles.

 Touchscreen modeling